 What are some of the major improvements being made as part of the project?

 Of the bridges along the corridor, there will be 13 widened, 74 replaced and 53 added, totaling 140 permanent bridges.
 There will also be two temporary bridges to maintain traffic during construction phasing.
 In addition, 15 major interchanges will undergo complete reconstruction.
 New Express Lanes with dynamic toll pricing will be added to the center of I-4, two in each direction, and the general use and auxiliary lanes will be rebuilt.
-Design speed is increased to 60 mph along the 21 miles.
+The posted speed will be increased to 55 mph.

 What are Express Lanes and how will they be utilized for this project?